HL7/livd/src/pagecontent/general.md

 * **_Scale_**
 * **_Method_**

-#### IICC-FHIR Structural Mappings
-Provide mapping between IICC spreadsheet column headers and FHIR components used.

-Clarify that this is only using FHIR definitions, but does not depend on FHIR based APIs, RESTful services, SMART, or any other particular implementation.

-### Underlying technologies
+### Sample Data

-This guide is based on the [HL7 FHIR]({{site.data.fhir.path}}index.html) standard.

-#### FHIR
+As part of defining the whitepaper, IICC also developed a spreadsheets that contains the relevant data and a potential representation of that data that can be found [here](https://ivdconnectivity.org/livd/).

+### LIVD Data Mappings to FHIR

-This implementation guide uses terminology, notations and design principles that are specific to FHIR.
-Before reading this implementation guide, it's important to be familiar with some of the basic principles of FHIR as well as general guidance on how to read FHIR specifications.
+This guide is based on the [HL7 FHIR]({{site.data.fhir.path}}index.html) standard and therefore uses terminology, notations and design principles that are specific to FHIR.
+Before continue reading this implementation guide, it's important to be familiar with some of the basic principles of FHIR as well as general guidance on how to read FHIR specifications.
 Readers who are unfamiliar with FHIR are encouraged to read (or at least skim) the following prior to reading the rest of this implementation guide.

 * [FHIR overview]({{site.data.fhir.path}}overview.html)
 * [Developer's introduction]({{site.data.fhir.path}}overview-dev.html)